WSG23/yosai_intel_dashboard_fresh/docs/api.md

 ## API Versioning

-All endpoints are prefixed with a version such as `/v1`.
+All routes are grouped under a versioned prefix such as `/v1`.
+Unversioned paths remain temporarily available for backward compatibility but return a `Warning` header and are marked as deprecated.
+Future releases will introduce `/v2` endpoints following the same pattern.
 The Go `versioning` module provides `VersionManager` middleware that extracts the version from the request path and attaches metadata to the context.
 The manager can mark versions as `active`, `deprecated`, or `sunset` to control